plone/volto/docs/source/addons/how-an-add-on-works.md

     "property=og:title": "How does a Volto add-on work?"
     "keywords": "Volto, Plone, add-ons, JavaScript, dependencies"
 ---
-%This is not explanation, but a how-to guide.

 # How does a Volto add-on work?